lfscheidegger/Raptor/README.md

 raptor.
 So for instance, you can

 $ raptor checkout master

 $ raptor rebase origin/master

 $ raptor diff

-instead of using vanilla git
+instead of using vanilla git.

 ### Installation ###